Babyalph/SpearWordlists.py/README.md

 # SpearWordlists.py
 Script wich generates Target Individual Wordlists for aimed Bruteforce Attacks, with the Words given to it. (like Names, Birthday and Stuff.}

-# Check Releases for the newest Version
+# Check Releases for older Versions
 ![Screenshot](Screenshot.png)
 # Disclaimer
 This script is for educational purposes only.
 Use responsibly and ethically.